RESEARCH: THE RISE OF CHINA AND ITS ENERGY IMPLICATIONS

-Project One: Chinese Unconventional Natural Gas Resources and Their Role in Global Gas Market Development
+Project One: Quantitative Analysis of Scenarios for Chinese Domestic Unconventional Natural Gas Resources and Their Role in Global LNG Markets

-This study will analyze possible scenarios for China’s unconventional natural gas production and China’s natural gas demand in the coming two decades.
+This project will undertake a major research into possible scenarios for China’s unconventional natural gas production and China’s natural gas demand in the coming two decades.
 This investigation shall be conducted by using geopolitical and economic modeling and scenario analysis to study various possible outcomes for China’s natural gas sector, including forecasts of long term trends in Chinese natural gas demand.
 In addition, emphasis will be placed on identifying the important role U.S. companies and technology may play in the development of China’s unconventional resources, including detailed analysis of U.S. company strategies in China’s natural gas industry, U.S. perceptions of the opportunities in China’s unconventional natural gas industry, and U.S. partnerships with China’s national oil companies in China’s unconventional gas development.

 Baker Institute researchers will conduct analysis of the impact of various scenarios for China’s natural gas sector on Asian and international LNG markets by utilizing its World Gas Trade Model as well as assess the importance of China’s demand and unconventional natural gas supplies to international energy markets and energy geopolitics in the coming decades.

 Amy Myers Jaffe, Baker Institute

 Project Two: China’s Oil Sector: Trends and Uncertainties